cloud-gov/hhs-acf-uc-dashboard/deploy.md

 rvm install `cat .ruby-version`
 ```

 The environment will also need [PostgreSQL](https://www.postgresql.org/).
+This small, lightweight database is used by the Dashboard for authentication and authorization.
+[I assume the meat of application data will come from the API soon]

 ## The application